 Grids in 2 or 3 dimensions.

-Traversal orders for grids are defined in Annex C of ISO 19123.
-The types of interest to S-100 are: Linear Scan; and Morton Order.
+Traversal orders for grids are defined in Annex D of ISO 19123.
+The types of most interest to S-100 are: Linear Scan; and Morton Order.
 Figure 8-6 shows a linear scan traversal order and a Morton traversal order for a grid.
 The Morton ordering can easily accommodate irregular shaped grids, and variable cell size grids.
 The Morton Order corresponds to a quad tree in two dimensions but is extendable to higher dimensions.